pcgrenier/pcgrenier.github.io/source/_posts/2015-01-16-getting-started-with-apache-nifi.markdown

 categories: [Apache Nifi, How-Tos]
 ---

-* Update Feb.
-2nd 2014: The Vagrantfile has been updated to pull the release tag 0.0.1 for stability
+* Update April 8th 2015: The Vagrantfile has been updated to pull the release tag 0.0.2 for stability

 # Install options